yasszu/bottom-navigation/README.md

 # Bottom Navigation
-This application is example of how to use [BottomNavigationView](https://developer.android.com/reference/android/support/design/widget/BottomNavigationView.html).
+This application is example of how to use [BottomNavigationView](https://developer.android.com/reference/com/google/android/material/bottomnavigation/BottomNavigationView).
+* Implement `com.google.android.material.bottomnavigation.BottomNavigationView`
 * This app is implemented in Kotlin
 * Disable BottomNavigationView shift mode.
 ![screenshot](docs/screenshot.png)